mhe-guillermoarellano/ngx-baristamatic-percy-poc/README.md

 A working demo of the repo is deployed here: <https://baristamatic.netlify.com/>

+Simple change, should not trigger a visual change in Percy given ignore region set for date in the app.

 ## Problem Requirements

 To see the full requirements for this coding challenge, visit this [link](https://drive.google.com/open?id=1c4Ei1pOsLWaLqL_OjO0t-DY-9rmycaGT).